ls2716/Pufferfish_DLoM_2024/README.md

   (output_layer): Linear(in_features=512, out_features=10, bias=True)
 )
 ```
-Only the inner linear layers were rendered low rank and the low rank dimenion was 64.
+Only the inner linear layers were decomposed into low rank layers and the low rank dimenion was 64.

 #### Number of parameters